jfhbrook/crystalfontz/docs/dbus/client.md

   watchdog     29 (0x1D): Enable/Disable and Reset the Watchdog
 ```

-The interface is similar to the vanilla `crystalfontz` CLI.
+The interface is similar to the vanilla CLI.
 However, there are a few differences:

-1. By default, `crystalfontzctl` will connect to the `system` bus.
-To connect to the local bus, set the `--user` flag.
+1. By default, the DBus client CLI will connect to the default bus.
+To connect to the user session bus, set the `--user` flag.
+To connect to the system bus, set the `--system` flag.
-2. Configuration commands do not reload `crystalfontzctl`'s configuration.
+2. Configuration commands do not reload the service's configuration.
 Instead, they will update the relevant config file, and show the differences between the file config and the service's loaded config.
-3. If the config file isn't owned by the user, `crystalfontzctl` will attempt to run editing commands with `sudo`.
+3. If the config file isn't owned by the user, the client CLI will attempt to run editing commands with `sudo`.